enzo-dante/tech_prep/README.md

         }
     }

-    // index j will become the new pivotIndex for subsequent sub-arrays/partitions nums[j] = pivotIndex;
+    // index j will become the new pivot index for subsequent sub-arrays/partitions nums[j] = pivotIndex;

     return j;
 }
 ```